 - To create narratives and use evolutionary media, in the form of short web videos and petitions, to build and focus the massive public awareness politically required to assist state governments to implement large scale climate solutions.

 CSAI’s university program was launched with a graduate practicum course called, “Climate Solutions Advocacy: Be the Media,” during the Spring, 2022 semester at the University of California’s top ranked College of Agricultural and Environmental Sciences.
-World renowned climate scientists Anthony Wexler and Thomas Tomich joined CSAI founder and evolutionary media innovator Jonathan Greenberg to develop the Solar Farm Green Bond solution, and to build an easy to understand narrative around it, described in this 3-minute video and on our website here.
+World renowned climate scientists Anthony Wexler and Thomas Tomich joined CSAI founder and evolutionary media innovator Jonathan Greenberg to develop the Solar Farm Green Bond solution, and to build an easy to understand narrative around it, described on our website here.

 In August, 2022, with the cooperation of UC Davis Law School Dean Kevin Johnson (who explains why he sees climate justice as a core civil rights issue in this video), CSAI’s Jonathan Greenberg began teaching an experimental new practicum to law students called, “Drafting a Solar Farm Bill.”

-The class objective is to create a white paper that can advise CSAI in its development of a solar farm bill, financed by green bonds, to allow California to meet its urgent goal of creating 100% zero emission electricity for the state’s enormous needs by 2045.
+The class objective was to create a white paper to advise CSAI in its development of a solar farm bill to allow California to meet its urgent goal of creating 100% zero emission electricity for the state’s enormous needs by 2045.

-Faculty experts at UC Davis are helping to advise students as they investigate, evaluate and recommend strategies related to green bond financing, regulatory oversight, power purchase agreements and land leasing.
+Faculty experts at UC Davis are helped to advise students as they investigated, evaluated and recommended strategies related to green bond financing, regulatory oversight, power purchase agreements and land leasing.

-The class is consulting with key experts from the California Treasurer and iBank offices, as well as experts and representatives in the state legislature, solar farm operators, agricultural, environmental and climate justice organizations, to facilitate the drafting of a conscientious public interest bill to finance the largest network of solar farms in the world, on aquifer depleted, sun-drenched farmland in the state’s Central Valley.
+The class consulted with key experts from the California Treasurer and iBank offices, as well as experts and representatives in the state legislature, solar farm operators, agricultural, environmental and climate justice organizations, to facilitate the drafting of a conscientious public interest solar bill.

-The class will research and conduct direct outreach to build support for a California Solar Farm Green Bond bill, while gathering feedback from numerous stakeholders and grassroots organizations about the solution and bill.
+The class researched and conducted direct outreach to build support for the California Solar Farm bill, while gathering feedback from numerous stakeholders and grassroots organizations about the solution and bill.

 CSAI’s collaborative law and environmental graduate practicum program will be followed by an evolutionary media advocacy campaign to build the massive public awareness around a proposed transformative climate solution bill that is necessary to have it supported by state legislators and implemented.

-We are currently implementing our unique five step program around a California solar farm green bond bill that would finance the largest utility scale renewable energy climate mitigation program in history.
-The solution is described on CSAI’s page here, and in this 3-minute video.
+We are currently implementing our unique five step program around a California solar farm.
+The solution is described on CSAI’s page here.

 CSAI’s five steps to making possible the implementation of transformational climate solutions that have, up to now, seemed impossible, are: